 • 1 July of the income year before the income year in which the review decision is made.

-Explanation: For decisions in all cases listed above, full arrears are payable as long as the review decision is made before the end of the income year following the income year that contains the first day of the period to which the original decision relates.
-Otherwise, arrears can only be paid back to the beginning of the previous income year.
+Explanation: For decisions in all cases listed above, full arrears are payable if the review decision is made before the end of the income year following the income year that contains the first day of the period to which the original decision relates.
+Otherwise, arrears can only be paid back to the beginning of the income year prior to the income year in which the review decision is made.

-Explanation: For decisions relating to the individual's income (including reconciliation and re-reconciliation), full arrears are payable where reconciliation conditions are met on or before the end of the next income year following the relevant year of entitlement even if Centrelink does not make a review decision until after that income year.
+Explanation: For decisions relating to the individual's income (including reconciliation and re-reconciliation), full arrears are payable where reconciliation conditions are met before the end of the lodgement year, even if Centrelink does not make a review decision until after the lodgement year.

 Policy reference: FA Guide 6.4.1.40 Outcomes of reconciliation